KylerAKAnderson/muver/docs/manual.md

 muver run_pipeline [OPTIONS] REFERENCE_ASSEMBLY FASTQ_LIST CONTROL_SAMPLE_NAME EXPERIMENT_DIRECTORY
 ```

-Runs the full muver pipeline, from FASTQs to called genotypes and mutations.
+Runs the full MuVer pipeline, from FASTQs to called genotypes and mutations.
 For details about the mutation calling methodology, see the companion manuscript.

 Input samples and parameters are specified in the `FASTQ_LIST` file.
 In this file, each row corresponds to an individual sample.
 The row contents in turn are specified by header fields in the first row.
 For a complete example, see example_fastq_list.txt.